mekanii/ESU/README.md

 #### 2.4.3.2 Output Scope
 ##### a.
 400kHz
-The image illustrates the output scope at output transformer with PWM frequency 400kHz.
+The image illustrates the output scope of the 400kHz PWM signal at the output transformer combined with the LC filter.
 The 400kHz PWM signal exhibits three distinct pulse patterns that repeat cyclically:
 - Pattern 1: 20 pulses per period
 - Pattern 2: 18 pulses per period
 - Pattern 3: 17 pulses per period